RHI Update | January 2017

 Heat Demand Limits

 Additionally, the tariff announcement, BEIS is introducing heat demand limits to the Domestic RHI scheme.
 In essence this means there will be a limit to the financial support that scheme participants can receive for their heat use annually.
-These limits will be set for biomass, ASHP and GSHP.
+Biomass, ASHP and GSHP will have limits applied.
 Annual heat demand limits are as follows:

 There will be no heat demand limit for solar thermal.